-Code of Conduct, and Commitment to Equity, Diversity and Inclusion
+Code of Conduct, and Commitment to Equity, Diversity and Inclusion (EDI)

-All participants of BIOL307 are expected to treat each other with mutual respect.
+All faculty, staff, and students are expected to treat each other with mutual respect.
 The course team welcomes students of all backgrounds, regardless of nationality, ethnicity, gender, sexual orientation, religion, age, etc.